c-git/c-git.github.io/content/misc/obs/index.md

 # Resize Preview

-When using different size previews you need to resie the preview to the new source to get a faithful preview.
+When using different size previews you need to resize the preview to the new source to get a faithful preview.

 ![screenshot](preview_resize.png)